MicrosoftDocs/cloud-adoption-framework/docs/plan/contoso-migration-assessment.md

     ![Azure Migrate - View group dependencies](../migrate/azure-best-practices/media/contoso-migration-assessment/sqlvm-dependencies.png)

 4. Contoso selects the VMs to add to the group (SQLVM and WEBVM).
-Contoso holds the Ctrl key while clicking to select multiple VMs.
+Contoso holds the `Ctrl` key while selecting multiple VMs.
 5. Contoso selects **Create Group**, and then enters a name (**smarthotelapp**).

     > [!NOTE]